Tigers vs. Twins Player Props Betting Odds

 Torkelson Stats

-- Torkelson has 57 hits with 15 doubles, seven home runs and 30 walks.
-He has driven in 30 runs with two stolen bases.
+- Torkelson has recorded 59 hits with 16 doubles, seven home runs and 30 walks.
+He has driven in 32 runs with two stolen bases.

-- Torkelson hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .316 with a double, two home runs, five walks and four RBI.
+- Torkelson will look for his sixth straight game with a hit in this contest.
+During his last five outings he is hitting .381 with two doubles, two home runs, four walks and six RBI.

 Torkelson Recent Games